What You Need to Know About Coating, Painting, and Spraying Machine Setter, Operator, or Tender

 Skills Needed to be a Coating, Painting, and Spraying Machine Operator

-Below is a list of the skills most Coating, Painting, and Spraying Machine Setters, Operators, and Tenders say are important on the job.
+Coating, Painting, and Spraying Machine Setters, Operators, and Tenders state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.